 Surprising Ways Your House Might Be Making You Gain Weight

-You know your diet and exercise routine has something to do with your waistline — but could your house be causing you to pack on the pounds, too?
-Here’s how your home may be making you gain weight, including one household item you never thought could affect your physique (No. 9).
+You know your diet and exercise routine affects your waistline.
+But could your house cause you to pack on the pounds, too?
+Here’s how your home may make you gain weight.
+You probably never realized one common arrangement that affects your physique (No. 10).

 If you’re like so many others, you’re probably not getting the full eight hours of sleep per night like you should be.
 Any sleeplessness you’re dealing with is making you crave junk food, Health notes — but that’s not all.
 Depending on how your house is lit, you might be hungrier than usual.